Vitals9367/drupal-docker-images/local/drupal/README.md

 #0 0.449     satisfies: libavif-0.9.3-r1[so:libdav1d.so.6
 ```

-This can usually be fixed by changing the repository where chromium is installed from:
+This can usually be fixed by changing the alpine repository where chromium is installed from:

 ```diff
 # Dockerfile